[Updated: 12 September 2018]

 Travelling with a South African passport comes with its complications.
 This week on FAQ Friday, we discuss transit visas while travelling in Europe.

 Welcome to FAQ Fridays from Travelstart with me, Nick Paul.
-I am the social media manager here at Travelstart.
 We regularly get questions on Facebook and Twitter on a range of different topics like visa’s and so on.

 We got one today from Lee-Ann Lipman on Twitter asking: “If I’m booking a flight that has a layover in Germany, would we need visas of sorts?”

-Another thing to bear in mind is that once you are in Germany that you are not allowed to transfer into another Schengen state.
+Another thing to bear in mind is that once you are in Germany that you are not allowed to transfer to another Schengen state.
 That would require you to have a Schengen visa for that transit.
-The reason is because if you were travelling for example Cape Town – Frankfurt, Frankfurt – Paris, Paris – Mexico City…Frankfurt and Paris are both part of the Schengen area.
+The reason is because if you were travelling, for example, Cape Town – Frankfurt, Frankfurt – Paris, Paris – Mexico City…Frankfurt and Paris are both part of the Schengen area.
 So essentially you are making a domestic flight between the two of them and would be leaving the international transit area, in which case you would need a visa.

 You really only need a visa if you are transiting more than one Schengen State and if you are spending more than 24 hours in these airports.
 So most cases you won’t need a visa to travel via Germany.